 The study of epidermal growth factor and its influence on biologic functions, particularly the proliferation and differentiation of epithelial tissues, has received tremendous attention.
 Dr. Lanuti has investigated molecular risk factors for esophageal adenocarcinoma and found an elevated risk associated with single nucleotide polymorphisms in the epidermal growth factor (EGF) gene.

-Lanuti M, Sharma A, Digumarthy SR, Wright CD, Wain JC, Mathisen DJ, Shepard JO.
-Radiofrequency ablation for treatment of medically inoperable stage I non-small cell lung cancer.
-J Thor and Cardiovasc Surg.
-2009; 137(1): 160-166.
+Lanuti M, Sharma A, Willers H, Digumarthy SR, Mathisen DJ, Shepard JO.
+Radiofrequency ablation for stage I non small cell lung cancer: management of loco-regional recurrence.
+Ann Thorac Surg, 2012 Mar;93(3):921-

 Call the Massachusetts General Hospital physician referral service at 800-711-4644.